 UV rays can also cause discoloration of the healing tissues by stimulating the cells that activate skin pigmentation causing the scar to become darker and more noticeable.

-8. Avoid vitamin E
+8. Does vitamin E reduce scarring?

 It was once believed that vitamin E played a role in enhancing the body’s ability to recover from injury and reduce scarring.
 However, more studies have now revealed the opposite.

 One such study was made by the University of Miami, Department of Dermatology, that involved a patient who had went through skin cancer removal.

 When vitamin E was administered to the patient, results showed that it did not have any positive impact on the wound healing process.